 - other costs which are necessary for your research, eg computing and internet access costs, access to electronic resources, facility and running costs such as utilities, furniture, waste disposal and incineration, and building maintenance.

-Go to the World Bank website to see a list of low- and middle-income countries.
+See a list of low- and middle-income countries.

 - essential visits to facilities, archives and libraries

 - sample collection and fieldwork.

 - the cost of low carbon travel where practical, even if it's more expensive (for example travelling by train instead of flying)